 Upon completion of a draft local plan, an advertisement will be placed in the statewide newspaper giving the public time to review and submit any comments back to Central Arkansas Workforce Development Area for a 30 day period.
 The plan will remain on display for that 30 day period and anyone wishing to review may stop by any of the five workforce centers listed in Section 3.1B, between the hours of 8:00 a.m. and 4:30 p.m.
 The public may also request a mailed copy of the plan by contacting Central Arkansas Planning and Development District in Lonoke Arkansas.
 The draft plan and all public comments received shall be presented to the Central Arkansas Workforce Development Board for their consideration and approval.
-The public comment period ran from October 16, 2016 through November 21, 2016.
+The public comment period was held between April 14, 2023- May 19, 2023